spacetelescope/jdaviz/docs/imviz/plugins.rst

 =======

-This plugin allows for interactively creating markers in any viewer and logging information about the location of that marker into a table, which can then be exported via the API using :meth:`~jdaviz.core.template_mixin.TableMixin.export_table` (see :ref:`plugin-apis`).
+This plugin allows for interactively creating markers in any viewer and logging information about the location of that marker along with the applicable data and viewer labels into a table.

+With the plugin open in the tray, mouse over any viewer and press the "m" key to log the information displayed in the app toolbar into the table.
+The markers remain at that fixed pixel-position in the viewer they were created (regardless of changes to the underlying data or linking) and are only visible when the plugin is opened.

+To export the table into the notebook via the API, call :meth:`~jdaviz.core.template_mixin.TableMixin.export_table` (see :ref:`plugin-apis`).